 More than a pageview, a reader, or a sale, I just made a friend. 🙂

 Now we get to the fun stuff.
 Who doesn’t like getting a paycheck?
 Seriously!

 No, but really.
 This is super important.
 You’re not doing this just to play around (if you are, you’re reading the wrong blog my friend.
-We’re a bunch of serious entrepreneurs around here!).
+We’re a bunch of serious bloggers around here).
 You’re building a business.

 You need a plan to monetize.
 How are you going to make your money?
 Do you have your own products to sell?
 Are you an affiliate?
 A coach?

 It’s important that you have an outline on how your blog is going to make money.
 The avenue you’re taking to get that dough is going to determine the steps you take to be successful.